- CLASS: Mammalia (Mammals)

 Today, five pronghorn bucks make their home next to the camels in the Zoo’s Elephant Odyssey.

 No mammal, other than humans and perhaps the bison, has figured so prominently in the history of pioneer America as the pronghorn.
-They furnished the Native Americans with meat and hides.
+They furnished some of the indigenous peoples of North America with meat and hides.
 Early travelers to America's West told of pronghorn herds dotting the plains as far as the eye could see.
 They were more numerous than bison.
 About 100 million pronghorn provided settlers with plenty of pronghorn steak.
 But as more people arrived in the West, pronghorn habitat and food declined.
 By 1920, there were only about 13,000 pronghorn left.

 Part of this major decline was due to hunting.
 Early settlers tied handkerchiefs to poles and waved them in the air in a technique called flagging.
 This attracted curious pronghorn within gunshot range.
 Flagging is now illegal, and protection of habitat and restrictions on hunting have allowed the pronghorn to recover a bit.